Do you want to experience the unique sound of a high-end tube amplifier, without the high-end cost.

 Many musicians and audiophiles still prefer the sound of an old-fashioned thermionic tube (aka valve) amplifier.
 Tubes have a typically "warm" and "open" sound produced by the synergy of many factors that solid-state devices just cannot simulate.
-A RedRoo amplifier kitset lets you experience your favourite recordings just as the original musicians and their sound engineers intended.
+A RedRoo tube amplifier kit lets you experience your favourite recordings just as the original musicians and their sound engineers intended.

 Is DIY for Me?